Carbon nanotube: History

 The true identity of the discoverers of carbon nanotubes is a subject of some controversy.
 A 2006 editorial written by Marc Monthioux and Vladimir Kuznetsov in the journal Carbon described the origin of the carbon nanotube.
 A large percentage of academic and popular literature attributes the discovery of hollow, nanometre-size tubes composed of graphitic carbon to Sumio Iijima of NEC in 1991.
-His paper initiated a flurry of excitement and could be credited with inspiring the many scientists now studying applications of carbon nanotubes.
+His paper initiated a flurry of excitement and could be credited with inspiring the study of many applications of carbon nanotubes.
 Though Iijima has been given much of the credit for discovering carbon nanotubes, it turns out that the timeline of carbon nanotubes goes back much further than 1991.

-In 1952, L. V. Radushkevich and V. M. Lukyanovich published clear images of 50-nanometre diameter tubes made of carbon in the Journal of Physical Chemistry Of Russia.
+In 1952, L. V. Radushkevich and V. M. Lukyanovich published clear images of 50-nanometre diameter tubes made of carbon in the Journal of Physical Chemistry of Russia.
 This discovery was largely unnoticed, as the article was published in Russian, and Western scientists' access to Soviet press was limited during the Cold War.
 Monthioux and Kuznetsov mentioned in their Carbon editorial:

 The fact is, Radushkevich and Lukyanovich [...] should be credited for the discovery that carbon filaments could be hollow and have a nanometre-size diameter, that is to say for the discovery of carbon nanotubes.

 In 1976, Morinobu Endo of CNRS observed hollow tubes of rolled up graphite sheets synthesised by a chemical vapour-growth technique.
 The first specimens observed would later come to be known as single-walled carbon nanotubes (SWNTs).
 Endo, in his early review of vapor-phase-grown carbon fibers (VPCF), also reminded us that he had observed a hollow tube, linearly extended with parallel carbon layer faces near the fiber core.
 This appears to be the observation of multi-walled carbon nanotubes at the center of the fiber.
-The mass-produced MWCNTs today are strongly related to the VPGCF developed by Endo.
+Mass-produced MWCNTs are strongly related to the VPGCF developed by Endo.
 In fact, they call it the "Endo process", out of respect for his early work and patents.
 In 1979, John Abrahamson presented evidence of carbon nanotubes at the 14th Biennial Conference of Carbon at Pennsylvania State University.
 The conference paper described carbon nanotubes as carbon fibers that were produced on carbon anodes during arc discharge.
 A characterization of these fibers was given, as well as hypotheses for their growth in a nitrogen atmosphere at low pressures.